intel-iot-devkit/intel-iot-gateway/Changing the IoT Gateway to a WiFi Client/README.md

 7. Select lan
 8. Click on Save & Apply

-If you plug a wired connection to to Eth0, you sound now be able to reach the IoT Gateway via the address assigned to that connection.
+If you plug a wired connection to Eth0, you sound now be able to reach the IoT Gateway via the address assigned to that connection.
 You can use the ifconfig command mentioned above to obtain the IP address.
 If you wan to set a static IP address, please refer to the next section.

 ## Using static IP addresses ##